 Over the years, the choir has seen many changes, and our links with tradition have also stretched to incorporate more contemporary ideas for the choir.
 Our annual Family Christmas Concert.
 The Christmas concert has become an annual 'landmark' which draws a lot of new faces into our audiences!

-See the detailed archive of performances from 1964 to date, compiled by John Smoothy.
+See the detailed archive of performances from 1964 to 2017, compiled by John Smoothy.